BenjaminKim/dokanx/README.md

 * Click `Register Service` and `Start Service`.

 If there was no problem, you are ready to mount a volume.
-Note that the `Stop Service` function doesn't work.
+Note that if you once do `Stop Service` then you can't restart service until you reboot.
 This may be `dokanx.sys`'s problem.
-(It is very hard to write device driver stopping code in Windows.)
-You need to reboot to stop the driver.
+(It is very hard to write device driver stopping code in Windows.
+I haven't found what is the problem in dokanx.sys code yet.)

 ### Mounting a Volume
 ```